 The stomach is located in the upper abdomen.
 When food is swallowed, it travels through the esophagus to the stomach.
 The esophagus is the muscular tube that connects the throat with the stomach.
 Once food enters the stomach, it is mixed and gastric juices help break down and digest the food.
 The food then moves into the small intestine to be digested more.

 Types of stomach cancer

 Most stomach cancers are a type called adenocarcinoma.
 Adenocarcinoma is a broad term describing any cancer that begins in the glands or glandular tissue that lines the inside of the stomach.
-Other types of cancerous tumors that form in the stomach include lymphoma, gastric sarcoma, and carcinoid tumors, but these are rare.
+Other types of cancerous tumors that form in the stomach include lymphoma, gastric sarcoma, and neuroendocrine tumors, but these are rare.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to stomach cancer.
 This free fact sheet is available as a PDF, so it is easy to print.

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with stomach cancer and general survival rates.
 Use the menu to choose a different section to read in this guide.